Are Large Language Models Robust Coreference Resolvers?: Appendix

 \subsection{Preliminaries on Prompt Formats}

 \paragraph{QA Prompting for Coreference} During our preliminary studies, we experimented with different prompting approaches for coreference using QA template from previous work \cite{agrawal2022large, ouyang2022training}.
-However, we found that prompting \instructgpt{} this way, despite adding in-context examples to provide formatting guidance \cite{agrawal2022large}, performed consistently worse than the unsupervised coreference system \dcoref{} \cite{lee-etal-2013-deterministic}.
+However, we found that prompting \instructgpt{} this way, despite adding in-context examples to provide formatting guidance \cite{agrawal2022large}, performed consistently worse than the deterministic coreference system \dcoref{} \cite{lee-etal-2013-deterministic}.
 Qualitative, while this format seems effective at resolving pronouns, it would struggle with more ambiguous nominal noun phrases.
 For example, asking it to resolve \textit{an affair with her} in Table \ref{tab:qualitative} using QA template would yield an incorrect answer \textit{Gennifer Flowers}.

 \paragraph{QA vs. Doc Template} We then experimented with the Document template (Table \ref{tab:prompts}) and found that it was more effective than the QA template at resolving coreference (Figure \ref{fig:prompt-style}).
-Interestingly, adding in-context examples for this template would case \instructgpt{} to perform worse than in the case of zero-shot prompting.
+Interestingly, adding in-context examples for this template would cause \instructgpt{} to perform worse that withouto in-context examples.
 We further note that this Document template is loosely similar to the entity-based approach to coreference, where the model links a mention with previous clusters, as opposed to the mention-paired approach exemplified by the QA template \cite{jurafskyandmartin}.
 In addition, extracting the predicted clusters from the generated text is easier than other formats, as \instructgpt{} would directly annotate the text with the cluster information (We extract cluster information using a simple fuzzy string matching algorithm by comparing the output text to input text, sentence-by-sentence).